chelseaparlett/CPSC392ParlettPelleriti/Syllabus.md

 # CPSC 392| Data Science
-# FALL '21
+# SPRING '22
 # Syllabus

 ## Instructor: Dr. Chelsea Parlett-Pelleriti (cparlett@chapman.edu)
-## Lecture: MW 2:30-3:45, 4:00-5:15 and TTh 2:30-3:45
+## Lecture: MW 2:30-3:45, 4:00-5:15 and TTh 2:30-3:45, 4:00-5:15
-## Office Hours: MW 10am-11am, W 6pm-7pm, TTh 11:20am-12:50pm
+## Office Hours: TBD
-(if you cannot make office hours, and need to schedule a meeting with me outside of class and office hours, please make sure to give sufficient advance notice.)
+(if you cannot make office hours, and need to schedule a meeting with me outside of class and office hours, please make sure to give sufficiently advance notice.)

 ## INSTALLS